-The information in this item supplements and updates information regarding certain legal proceedings set forth in "Legal Proceedings" in our 2016 Form 10-K. We also provide information regarding material legal proceedings in "Note 15, Commitments and Contingencies," which is incorporated herein by reference.
+The information in this item supplements and updates information regarding certain legal proceedings set forth in "Legal Proceedings" in our 2016 Form 10-K and our First Quarter 2017 Form 10-Q. We also provide information regarding material legal proceedings in "Note 15, Commitments and Contingencies," which is incorporated herein by reference.
 In addition to the matters specifically described or incorporated by reference in this item, we are involved in a number of legal and regulatory proceedings that arise in the ordinary course of business that do not have a material impact on our business.
 Litigation claims and proceedings of all types are subject to many factors that generally cannot be predicted accurately.

 We record accruals for legal claims when losses associated with those claims become probable and the amounts can be reasonably estimated.
 The actual costs of resolving legal claims may be substantially higher or lower than the amounts accrued for those claims.
 For matters where the likelihood or extent of a loss is not probable or cannot be reasonably estimated, we do not recognize in our condensed consolidated financial statements the potential liability that may result from these matters.
-We presently cannot determine the ultimate resolution of the matters described below or incorporated by reference into this item or in our 2016 Form 10-K. If certain of these matters are determined against us, FHFA or Treasury, it could have a material adverse effect on our results of operations, liquidity and financial condition, including our net worth.
+Except for matters that have been settled, we presently cannot determine the ultimate resolution of the matters described below or incorporated by reference into this item or in our 2016 Form 10-K or our First Quarter 2017 Form 10-Q. If certain of these matters are determined against us, FHFA or Treasury, it could have a material adverse effect on our results of operations, liquidity and financial condition, including our net worth.